Infinite matroids in tropical differential algebra: Tropical linear spaces in the differential algebra setting

-Let $\Sigma \subset {K}_{m,n}$\footnote{The set $\Sigma$ can be seen as a system over the smallest differential field containing ${K}[\![T]\!]$ which is necessary for some of the following arguments.} be a system of differential equations such that the radical differential ideal generated by $\Sigma$ is prime.
-Let $\Omega$ be an autoreduced set of $\Sigma$ with respect to some ranking~\cite{kolchin1973differential}.
+Let $\Sigma \subset {K}_{m,n}$ be a system of differential equations such that the radical differential ideal generated by $\Sigma$ is prime.
+We need to require that $\Sigma$ is in a reduced form such that system such as $\{y, y'-1\}$ are further simplified before continuation.
+Formally this can for instance be achieved by imposing that $\Sigma$ is autoreduced~\cite{kolchin1973differential}.
 Let $L$ denote the set of leaders of $\Omega$.
-Then the transcendence degree of the general solution of $\Sigma$ is equal to the cardinality $d$ of the set $\Theta \{x_1,\ldots,x_n\} \setminus \Theta L$, which is independent of the actual choice of the ranking and the autoreduced set.
+Then the transcendence degree of the general solution of $\Sigma$ is equal to the cardinality $d$ of the set $\Theta \{x_1,\ldots,x_n\} \setminus \Theta L$.
 We say that $\Sigma$ is of \textit{differential type zero} if and only if $d$ is finite.
-Note that autoreduced sets can be computed algorithmically for algebraic differential equations (e.g. with the \texttt{MAPLE}-command \texttt{DifferentialAlgebra:-RosenfeldGroebner}) and thus, it can be decided whether $\Sigma$ is of differential type zero or not.
-In the case of linear differential equations, several simplifications occur (cf. Remark~\ref{rem:differentialtypelinearcase}).
+For the general notion of differential type and more details on the dimension of the solution set we refer to~\cite{kolchin1973differential, lange2014counting}.